vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 In this example we provided the command name (`'greet`), an object of command options with `description` and `usage`, and a function that will be run on `vue-cli-service greet` command.

 :::tip
-You can add new command to the list of project npm tasks inside the `package.json` file [via Generator](#adding-new-npm-task).
+You can add new command to the list of project npm scripts inside the `package.json` file [via Generator](#extending-package).
 :::

 If you try to run new command in the project with your plugin installed, you will see the folowing output: